richard-siu/12twenty/README.md

 To run locally, install VSCode and the Python/Jupyter extensions.
 Pull the github repository.
 Create a file called api_key.txt next to app.ipynb and paste the 12Twenty API key.
 Adjust the SQL Server connection string as needed.

 ## Benefits/Context
-This code took less than 1 work day to write and is under 100 lines of code.
-The equivalent in Boomi took months of frustration.
+This code is under 100 lines and took a fraction of the time (and frustration) the equivalent did in Boomi.
 All included libraries are open source/free.
 Although those unfamiliar with python would need time/training to get up to speed, maintaining this process is MUCH simpler than the alternative....

 <img src="./12twentyboomi.png" width="1000">
 <br>